 Pooping Outside the Litter Box Problems?
 Why Only Poop and Not Urine You Ask?

-It’s likely your cat’s behavior is in the 80% majority and we know what to do about it.
+It’s likely your cat’s defecation behavior falls into the 80% majority for this issue … and we know how to SOLVE IT.

-Schedule a phone or video consult with behavior author and Harvard-trained cat behaviorist Mieshelle Nagelschneider ACCBC, or Dr. Jim Shultz DVM, to solve the infamous defecation issue and see why we have hundreds of client testimonials.
-The Cat Behavior Clinic goes beyond the obvious facts and give intelligent solutions to solve this “perplexing” issue.
-By scheduling a consultation, you will not only help your cat, but also help cats everywhere by taking part in our behavior studies.
+Schedule a phone or video consult with behavior author and Harvard-trained cat behaviorist Mieshelle Nagelschneider ACCBC (certified), to solve the infamous defecation issue and see why we have hundreds of client testimonials.
+We go beyond the obvious facts and give intelligent solutions to solve this “perplexing” issue.
+By scheduling a consultation, you will not only help your cat, but also help cats everywhere by taking part in our behavior studies at the clinic.